MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Remove the features that have null values for more than 50% of the training records.

 **Memorize:** `B) Combine highly co-dependent features into one representative feature.`

-**Quick reason:** Combine highly co-dependent features into one representative feature.

 <details>
 <summary>Full explanation</summary>